 What are next steps?

 You should keep up to date with your child’s immunisation schedule.
-When can send you a reminder when the next immunisation is due or you can book in for your next appointment with our reception staff.
+When can send you a reminder when the next immunisation is due or you can book in for your next appointment with our doctors and general practitioners through our reception staff.